 About the Artist

-Shelley has juried shows at Woman Made Gallery and ARC Gallery in Chicago.
-She is a member of Chicago Sculpture International and the founder of FUSEDChicago, a professional group of Midwest artists who use encaustic.
-She had artist residencies at Ragdale and was a Visiting Artist at the American Academy in Rome.
-Publications that include her work are Studio Visit (annually) and Encaustic Art in the Twenty-First Century, E. Ashley Rooney, ed.
+Gilchrist has juried shows at Woman Made Gallery and ARC Gallery in Chicago.
+She is a member of Chicago Sculpture International and the founder of FUSEDChicago, a professional group for artists using encaustic.
+She had residencies at Ragdale and Vermont Studio Center and was a Visiting Artist at the American Academy in Rome.
+Publications that include her work are Studio Visit and Encaustic Art in the Twenty-First Century, E. Ashley Rooney, ed.